wolveix/satisfactory-server/README.md

 With this, you'll be able to SFTP into your server and access your game files via `/home/your-ftp-user/gamefiles`.

-## IPv6 Support

-If you want to use IPv6, set the `SERVERIP` variable to empty or to your IPv6 address.
-By default, we set this to `0.0.0.0` which means that the server will bind to IPv4.

 ## How to Improve the Multiplayer Experience

 The [Satisfactory Wiki](https://satisfactory.wiki.gg/wiki/Multiplayer#Engine.ini) recommends a few config tweaks to